 Animal Alliance of Canada is joining the call to ban rodenticide use in B.C. to protect wildlife, domestic animals, and the rodents that suffer terrible deaths from the poisons used to control them.
 After some recent local successes, we are now pushing for a B.C. wide ban on rodenticide.

-Some of the organizations we are teaming up with are Defend Them All, Owl Watch B.C., Social Environment Alliance, and Friends of Kings Community Nature Space.
+Some of the organizations we are teaming up with are Defend Them All, Owl Watch B.C., Social Environment Alliance, and Friends of Kings Community Nature Space and more.
 Defend Them All has developed an excellent fact sheet on rodenticides you can view here.